josh-collinsworth/joco-sveltekit/src/lib/content/posts/goodbye-griff.md

 ---

 It began unexpectedly.
-We were on a trip to Bed Bath & Beyond when we saw a sandwich board in front of a nearby pet store, announcing rescue dogs for adoption were there to visit that day.
-That sign did its job, and we took a detour that would end up changing the next nearly 12+ years of our lives.
+We were on a trip to Bed Bath & Beyond (the beginning of all great stories) when we saw a sandwich board in front of a nearby pet store, announcing rescue dogs for adoption were there to visit that day.
+That sign did its job, and we took a detour that would end up changing our world for more than a decade.

-We loved the dogs we saw there that day, but they weren't quite the right fit.
-Still, the ball was now inexorably rolling, and we went to visit the rescue group's kennels shortly thereafter, on a sweltering afternoon in July.
+We loved the dogs we saw there that day, but they weren't quite the right fit for us.
+Still, the ball was now inexorably rolling, and we went to visit the rescue group's kennels a few days later, to meet more dogs on a sweltering afternoon in July.

-That's where we met Griff the first time (the rescue group had named him Houston), tongue permanently stuck out of his mouth, panting from the heat.
+That's where we met Griff the first time (the rescue group had named him Houston), tongue permanently stuck out of his mouth, panting from the oppressive heat.

 <img alt="Griff, a brown and grey Yorkie of about 10 pounds or so, on the first day we met him, panting in the summer heat" src="/images/post_images/griff/griff-first.jpg" loading="lazy" />

-There were treatments, paperwork, and house visits to get through.
+He wasn't ready for us yet.
+There were vet treatments to get through (he'd been pretty neglected, and was underweight), paperwork, and house visits, too.
 We needed official approval from our landlord.
 The rescue group (Omaha's [Hands, Hearts and Paws](https://www.handsheartspaws.org/)) took its responsibility to give the pets a good home seriously.
 But in a matter of weeks, Griff was ours, and we were delighted to welcome him into our lives.

 ---

 It took us a while to settle on Griff's name.
 He was just "the dog," or "him" for several days.
-In fact, we initially named him "Duke," before realizing it just didn't sound right a day or two later.
+In fact, we initially named him "Duke," before realizing a day or two later that name just didn't sound right.
 He wasn't a Duke.

 He was a Griff, as it turned out—and as everybody he met reaffirmed.
 Any time we told somebody our dog's name, the response was always "Griff?
 Aww, he looks like a Griff!"